neuropoly/data-management/README.md

 ```

 # Regular usage (for users)

 ## Get the list of available versions of a dataset
 ```
 git tag -l
 ```

-## Get the list of available versions of a dataset
+## Checkout to specific tag version of a dataset
 ```
 git checkout TAG
 ```